Where you live makes you more susceptible to long Covid, new research finds

 Researchers found the chance of having long Covid is 46 per cent higher for those living in the most deprived areas compared to those living in the least deprived areas, a paper published in the Royal Society of Medicine found.

-Analysing data from the Office for National Statistics (ONS), the study examined over 200,000 working-age adults and is the first to establish a link between long Covid and socioeconomic status across a range of job sectors.
+Analysing data from the Office for National Statistics (ONS), the study examined more than 200,000 working-age adults and is the first to establish a link between long Covid and socioeconomic status across a range of job sectors.

 The researchers from the universities of Southampton and Oxford found that women had a higher risk of long Covid overall, with those in affluent areas still more likely to develop the condition than men in the most deprived areas.